menandmice/micetro_docs/guides/user-manual/webapp_quick_command.rst

 .. meta::
-   :description: The Quick command feature in the Men&Mice Web Application
+   :description: The Quick command feature in the Micetro by Men&Mice Web Application
-   :keywords: Quick, comman, web app
+   :keywords: Micetro, Men&Mice

 .. _webapp-quick-command: